progdad/CS-50/8_SQL/SQL-Syntax.md

 - `LIKE`: Searches for a specified pattern in a column.

 ### GROUP BY Clause
 - The SQL keywords (`SELECT`, `FROM`, `WHERE`, etc.) are used in conjunction with the `GROUP BY` clause and [aggregate functions](#aggregate-functions) to group rows based on specified columns.
 Each group is represented by a single row in the result set.
+It's important to note that `GROUP BY` is never used without aggregate functions.
+When `GROUP BY` is used without aggregate functions, it can lead to an error or produce unexpected results.
+The purpose of `GROUP BY` is to combine rows into summary rows using aggregate functions, and without them, the grouping behavior may not align with the intended logic, potentially leading to unintended consequences in the output.

 ### JOIN Operation
 - The `JOIN` operation combines rows from two or more tables based on related columns.
 Join conditions specify how rows should match between tables.
 Basic join types include: